hcoles/pitest-site/quickstart/mutators.markdown

 Arithmetic Operator Deletion Mutator (AOD)
 -------------------------------------------------
 This mutator replaces an arithmetic operation with one of its members.
-The mutator is composed of 2 sub-mutators, AOD_1 and AOD_2, that mutate the operation to its first and second member respectively.
+The mutator is composed of 2 sub-mutators, AOD_1 and AOD_2, that mutate the operation to its first and second members respectively.
 For example

 ```java